 Under a Funding Agreement with the Minister for Arts, Culture and Heritage, Ngā Taonga Sound & Vision receives government funding from Vote Arts, Culture and Heritage.

-The Funding Agreement provides the terms and conditions on which the Crown funds the archive and the basis for the monitoring and accountability by the Ministry on behalf of the responsible Minister Hon Maggie Barry, ONZM, Minister for Arts, Culture and Heritage.
+The Funding Agreement provides the terms and conditions on which the Crown funds the archive and the basis for the monitoring and accountability by the Ministry on behalf of Rt Hon Jacinda Ardern, Minister for Arts, Culture and Heritage.

 The New Zealand Lottery Grants Board Te Puna Tahua (Board) helps New Zealanders to build strong, sustainable communities by funding a wide range of sectors, including social, community, environment, arts, heritage, and sport.